tanchunsiong/zoom_meetingsdk_linux_rawdatademos/readme.md

 ## Recording

 This needs recording token to work, without recording token, even when given recording permissions, you will not be able to record

+## Get Audio Raw Data

+might need to install pulse audio and these sudo apt-get install pulseaudio jackd2 alsa-utils dbus-x11

+To install PulseAudio on Ubuntu and configure it to emulate a virtual output device, you can follow these steps:

+Install PulseAudio:

+PulseAudio is usually pre-installed on Ubuntu, but you can ensure it's up-to-date by running:

+sudo apt update
+sudo apt install pulseaudio
+Install pavucontrol (PulseAudio Volume Control):

+pavucontrol is a graphical tool that makes it easier to manage PulseAudio devices.
+Install it using:

+sudo apt install pavucontrol
+Load the module-null-sink module:

+PulseAudio can create a virtual audio sink (output device) using the module-null-sink.
+To load this module, open a terminal and run:

+pactl load-module module-null-sink sink_name=VirtualOutput sink_properties=device.description="Virtual Output"
+This command creates a virtual output device named "Virtual Output."

+Set the default sink:

+Now, you need to set the default audio sink to the virtual output device.
+You can do this using pavucontrol:

+Launch pavucontrol by running pavucontrol in the terminal or searching for it in your application launcher.

+In the "Playback" tab, you should see a list of applications that are currently producing audio.
+For each application, you can select the output device.
+Set the desired applications to use the "Virtual Output."

+Additionally, in the "Configuration" tab, you can set the "Virtual Output" as the default sink for all audio.

+Close pavucontrol after making these changes.